ministryofjustice/opg-lpa/docs/runbooks/extending_workspace_time/extending_workspace.md

 steps:

+1. Decide when you would like to extend the workspace's lifespan to.
-1. Convert your desired date and time for expiry into a unix Epoch.
+2. Convert that date and time for expiry into a unix Epoch.
 A tool to help with this is <https://www.epochconverter.com/>
-2. Open the Development Account console for AWS, assuming the operator role will be fine for this.
+3. Open the Development Account console for AWS, assuming the operator role will be fine for this.
-3. Search for `DynamoDB` in the top search bar and hit `<enter>`.
+4. Search for `DynamoDB` in the top search bar and hit `<enter>`.
-4. Look for `Tables` on the left hand side and click `Explore Items`. there will be a list of tables to select.
+5. Look for `Tables` on the left hand side and click `Explore Items`. there will be a list of tables to select.
-5. in the `Find tables by name` search box type `WorkspaceCleanup` and click the radio button next to the table name.
+6. in the `Find tables by name` search box type `WorkspaceCleanup` and click the radio button next to the table name.
-6. Look for the workspace name of your environment. to look for this:
+7. Look for the workspace name of your environment. to look for this:

    - Either: On your PR CI build, check the`post_environment_domains` job; the value is in the last step `print deployment values` next to `Terraform workspace:`
    - Or: list out these locally using `aws-vault exec identity -- terraform workspace list` and ascertain one that matches your PR.

-7. Click on the workspace name link.
+8. Click on the workspace name link.
-8. For the Attribute name `ExpiresTTL` place the converted Epoch time from step 1 into the Value box.
+9. For the Attribute name `ExpiresTTL` place the converted Epoch time from step 1 into the Value box.
-9. Click `Save Changes`
+10. Click `Save Changes`
-10. You now have extended the lifespan (Time To Live) for the workspace.
+11. You now have extended the lifespan (Time To Live) for the workspace.

 ## Limitations of approach